jamecl/qbooks-integration/eula.md

 ## 9. Governing Law

-This Agreement shall be governed by the laws of [YOUR JURISDICTION].
+The laws of Arizona, United States of America, shall govern this Agreement.

 ## 10. Contact Information